I WILL SURVIVE! HEY HEY!

 - Simple tool kit and a sewing kit.
 Including scissors of some sort.

-- Abundant amounts of whatever makes your life better: beer, bacon, chocolate, coffee, &c.
+- Abundant amounts of whatever makes your life better: booze, bacon, chocolate, coffee, chocolate-covered bacon-sprinkled espresso beans, &c.

 - If your favorite beverage is available in a can, get that version.
 They crunch down for easy pack out, where they can be recycled.